 Unlike telematics systems, tracking software doesn’t require a specific device to work.
 Instead, it can connect to a number of devices such as GPS devices or smartphones.
 But also telematics devices.

 This is what makes it an underlying system for more complex tracking applications like fleet management software.
-Or a module in software suites like delivery management software.
+Or a module in software suites like routing or delivery management software.

 According to the US Bureau of Labor Statistics, there are 1.5 million truck and delivery drivers on the roads in the US alone.